-No evidence proves that you can prevent prostate cancer.
-But you may be able to lower your risk.
+To date, no evidence proves that you can prevent prostate cancer.
+But a few simple things may help lower your odds.

-A diet that helps maintain a healthy weight may reduce your risk for prostate cancer.
-The American Cancer Society recommends:
+A diet that helps you stay at a healthy weight may cut your chances of having prostate cancer.
+These steps can help:

 Antioxidants in foods, especially in fruits and vegetables, help prevent damage to the DNA in the body's cells.
 Such damage has been linked to cancer.
 Lycopene, in particular, is an antioxidant that has been thought to lower the risk of prostate cancer.
 It can be found in foods such as: